French Resistance: 1942: The struggle intensifies

 To maintain contact with Britain, Resistance leaders crossed the English Channel at night on a boat, made their way via Spain and Portugal, or took a "spy taxi", as the British Lysander aircraft were known in France, which landed on secret airfields at night.
 More commonly, contact with Britain was maintained via radio.
 The Germans had powerful radio detection stations based in Paris, Brittany, Augsburg, and Nuremberg that could trace an unauthorized radio broadcast to within 10 mi of its location.
-Afterwards, the Germans would send a van with a radio detection equipment to find the radio operator, so radio operators in the Resistance were advised not to broadcast from the same location for long.
+Afterwards, the Germans would send a van with radio detection equipment to find the radio operator, so radio operators in the Resistance were advised not to broadcast from the same location for long.
 To maintain secrecy, radio operators encrypted their messages using polyalphabetic ciphers.
 Finally, radio operators had a security key to begin their messages with; if captured and forced to radio Britain under duress, the radio operator would not use the key, which tipped London off that they had been captured.

 On 29 May 1942 it was announced that all Jews living in the occupied zone had to wear a yellow star of David with the words Juif or Juive at all times by 7 June 1942.
 Ousby described the purpose of the yellow star "not just to identify but also to humiliate, and it worked".
 On 14 June 1942, a 12-year-old Jewish boy committed suicide in Paris as his classmates were shunning the boy with the yellow star.
 As a form of quiet protest, many Jewish veterans started to wear their medals alongside the yellow star, which led the Germans to ban the practice as "inappropriate", as it increased sympathy for men who fought and suffered for France.
 At times, ordinary people would show sympathy for Jews; as a Scot married to a Frenchman, Janet Teissier du Cros wrote in her diary about a Jewish woman wearing her yellow star of David going shopping:

 She came humbly up and stood hesitating on the edge of the pavement.
 Jews were not allowed to stand in queues.
 What they were supposed to do I never discovered.
 But the moment the people in the queue saw her they signaled to her to join us.
 Secretly and rapidly, as in the game of hunt-the-slipper, she was passed up till she stood at the head of the queue.
 I am glad to say that not one voice was raised in protest, the policeman standing near turned his head away, and that she got her cabbage before any of us.